fatih/sicp/thoughts.md

 * I've finally get the simple find-divisor procedure.
 I didn't sure why we would compare it with the square of the divisor.
 Until I read the note 44.
   Suddenly all was clear for me and it was very enlightening.
+* I think I'm now proficient on understanding the procedures of checking a numbers primality.
+SICP at its finest :) I mean It's really heavly based on math.
+For example I've just learned a lot about modulo operations, Fermat's Little Theorem, what `congruent` means, etc..
+On ther other hand I really like it, but it's just taking a lot of time.